LemoFoundationLtd/lemo-tx/README.md

 1. Temp account has no private key and only can be signed by accounts in its `signers`
 2. Temp account must be configured with Signers before using it
 3. If the temp account already exists, the creation will be fail
-If it's created successfully, sign the transaction
-Then, call the send method in [`lemo-client`](https://github.com/LemoFoundationLtd/lemo-client) to [`send`](https://github.com/LemoFoundationLtd/lemo-client#submodule-tx-send) the transaction to LemoChain

 ##### Parameters
 0. `object` - Unsigned transaction like the same parameter in [`tx constructor`](#Constructor).